Configuring Google Pay

 The source event will surface a Source plus other details provided from Google Pay, such as the shopper's billing address, shipping address, and contact information, in the response.

-Once authorized, you can use the source by or a for multiple uses.
+Once authorized, you can use the source by attaching it to a checkout or a customer for multiple uses.